skrollme/homebridge-eveatmo/README.md

 - **co2_alert_threshold (optional):** Sets the co2-level [ppm] at which the sensors switch to alert-state
 - **ttl: (optional)** Seconds between two Netatmo API polls.
 Lower is not neccessarily better!
 The weatherstation itself collects one value per 5minutes, so going below 300s makes no sense.
 Default value is *540* (=9min)
 - **auth:** Credentials for the Netatmo API
+- **module_suffix: (optional)** If this is set, the Netatmo's devicename will not be prepended to the modulename.
+Instead this config-value will be appended - with a space - to the module name

 ### Retrieve client id and secret